Are you making these dental mistakes?

-You know that not brushing teeth is bad, so logically it makes sense that the more you brush them, the better, right?
+You know that not brushing your teeth is bad, so logically, it makes sense that the more you brush them, the better, right?
 Actually, no. Too much brushing can damage your tooth enamel, leaving your teeth more vulnerable to decay.
-Best to stick to twice a day – and don’t brush too vigourously.
+Best to stick to twice a day – and don’t brush too vigorously.

 2. Grinding teeth or clenching your teeth

-Clenching and grinding are common habits especially at night, and you might not even realise you’re doing it.
-If you wake up with jaw soreness, headaches or other signs that you might be clenching or grinding it’s a good idea to see your dentist.
-Continued clenching and grinding can lead to cracked or broken teeth if left untreated.
+Clenching and grinding are common habits, especially at night, and you might not even realise you’re doing it.
+If you wake up with jaw soreness, headaches or other signs that you might be clenching or grinding, it’s a good idea to see your dentist.
+Continued clenching and grinding can lead to pain, cracked or broken teeth if left untreated.

 3. Using your teeth as tools